kstenerud/concise-encoding/cte-specification.md

 |     N      |    Y     | `<span\|Some text here>`                                   |
 |     Y      |    Y     | `<ul id=mylist style=boring \| <li\|first> <li\|second> >` |

-Although it may look a little different on the surface, the internal structure is the same, and can easily be converted to/from XML & HTML.
+Although it may look a little different on the surface, the internal structure is the same, and can trivially be converted to/from XML & HTML.

-#### Markup Container Name
+#### Markup Tag Name

-Although technically any [map-key allowable type](#map) is allowed in this field, be aware that XML and HTML have restrictions on what they allow.
+Although technically any [keyable type](#keyable-types) is allowed in this field, be aware that XML and HTML have restrictions on what they allow.

 #### Attributes Section